 Eating plant-based is not as expensive as you think.
 If you take a look at your last grocery receipt, then you’ll notice that meat, eggs, and dairy are more expensive or cost the same as plant-based foods.

 Even if some products are expensive, you should consider it an investment in your health or the environment (It depends on the “why” that you chose during the mindset section earlier).

 If you have a whole-foods plant-based diet, then you will probably get all of the nutrients that you need through food.
 Eating all the colors of the rainbow will help you with obtaining proper nutrition.

 If you are unsure, then you might want to reach out to a nutritionist or dietician to help you.

-Some popular supplements that vegans take include protein and Vitamin B12.
+Some popular supplements include protein and vegan B12 supplements.

 What’s the Best Way to Transition to Veganism?